 For more information on how to plan your Sawtooth trip, be sure to request access to our complimentary Vacation Guide!

 About the Salmon River Scenic Byway

-The Salmon River Scenic Byway is 162 miles of beauty.
-You will get to drive through forest-lined gorges, past granite outcroppings, and around ghost towns.
+The Salmon River Scenic Byway follows about 162 miles of Lewis and Clark’s route through Central Idaho!
+Stunning views and beautiful scenery greet you as you drive through forest-lined gorges, past granite outcroppings, and around ghost towns.
 If you’d like, there are several stops along the way that can help you learn about the area.
-Otherwise, you could spend hour after hour marveling the beauty as you’re on the road.
+Otherwise, you could spend hours marveling at the beauty as you’re on the road.

 If you’re embarking on the Salmon River Scenic Byway from Triangle C Cabins, the Stanley Museum will be one of your first stops.
-This is a great way to learn about the town’s mining and ranching past.
-The museum itself is in a former Valley Creek Ranger Station, and you can see artifacts from many years ago.
+This is a great way to learn about the town’s mining and ranching history.
+The museum itself is in a former Valley Creek Ranger Station, and you can see artifacts from years past.

-Relax during your drive at the Sunbeam Hot Springs!
+Stop and take a relaxing dip during your drive at the Sunbeam Hot Springs!
 These springs are right along Highway 75, so you won’t have to go far to find them.
-The boulders guard them from view as you drive, but you can’t miss the steam traveling up from the warm water.
-Covered changing areas are even available by these five pools so you can dry off before hopping back in your car.
+The boulders hide them from view on the road, but you can’t miss the steam rising up from the warm water.
+Covered changing areas are even available near these five pools so you can dry off before hopping back in your car.

-As you keep traveling the Salmon River Scenic Byway, you will come across what was once the spawning beds for salmon in Indian Riffles.
-Many years ago, thousands of chinook and sockeye salmon migrated here to spawn.
+As you continue along the Salmon River Scenic Byway, you will come across what was once the spawning beds for salmon in Indian Riffles.
+Thousands of chinook and sockeye salmon migrated here to spawn every year.
 Locals recall that the fish would travel here in such high numbers that you could not step foot in the river without stepping on multiple salmon at a time!